Shu343/Rin/README.md

 <P ALIGN = CENTER>Can be found n telegram as <a href="https://t.me/RinTohsaka_Rbot/">Rin</A></P>

-If you want to create your own bot, you can basically follow the steps given [here](https://github.com/PaulSonOfLars/tgbot/blob/master/README.md)
+I you want to create your own bot, you can basically follow the steps given [here](https://github.com/PaulSonOfLars/tgbot/blob/master/README.md)

 OR